-To create a new folder, you can either right-click in the file browser window (or on the Desktop) and select Create Folder from the pop-up menu, or select Create Folder from the File menu in Nautilus.
-If you wish to hide certain folders or files, just place a dot (.) in front of the file name (i.e. ".Personal Finances").
+To create a new folder, you can either right-click on the file browser window (or on the Desktop) and select Create Folder from the popup menu, or select Create Folder from the File menu in Nautilus.
+If you wish to hide certain folders or files, place a dot (.) in front of the file name (i.e. ".Personal Finances").